Skip to content

 Vegan Sandwiches for Kids & Adults

-For those who are following a vegan diet due to allergy or by choice, here’s a quick list of vegan sandwiches.
+Here’s a quick list of cold vegan sandwiches.
 These are great for kids and adults traveling to work and school.

 • Avocado, Tomato, & Mayo Sandwich